-Some cookies are associated with your Slack account and personal information in order to remember that you are logged in and which teams you are logged into.
+Some cookies are associated with your Tettra account and personal information in order to remember that you are logged in and which team you are logged into.
 Other cookies are not tied to your Tettra account but are unique and allow us to do site analytics and customization, among other similar things.
-If you access Slack through your browser, you can manage your cookie settings there but if you disable all cookies you may not be able to use Tettra.
+If you access Tettra through your browser, you can manage your cookie settings there but if you disable all cookies you may not be able to use Tettra.

 We use your information for the following:

 - Understanding and improving our products.
 To make the product better we have to understand how users are using it.
-We have a fair bit of data about usage and we intend to use it many different ways to improve our products, including research.
+We look at usage data from all customers in many different ways to improve our products, including research.
 This policy is not intended to place any limits on what we do with usage data that is aggregated or de-identified so it is no longer tied to a Tettra user.

 - Investigating and preventing bad stuff from happening.
-We work hard to keep Slack secure and to prevent abuse and fraud.
+We work hard to keep Tettra secure and to prevent abuse and fraud.

 - Communicating with you